poloey/48_feni_dec_24/tutorial.md

 ### credential
-database name: uph43cli_feni
-database user: uph43cli_sumon
-database password: topuph43.?
+database name: your created database name database user: your database username database password: your database password

 #### how to install wordpress in manually cpanel